zhdk/tpf-installers/tpf-tools-advanced/_readme.md

 **tpf-uninstallers:**
 - uninstall-tpf-jack2.command
 - uninstall-tpf-tools-advanced.command
+- uninstall-tpf-tools-intermediate.command

 ----

-The tpf-tools-advanced bundle also contains the lower level bundles:
+The 'tpf-tools-advanced' bundle also contains the lower level bundles..

 ### About Applications